What are Income and Expenses? A Beginner’s Guide to Understanding Money Management Lesson

 CONCEPTS

-Use this video lesson on the topic of money management.
-Learn related concepts of:
+Use this video lesson on the topic of SNAP and Government Assistance Programs.
+Learn basic related concepts of

 • Budgeting